ovh/docs/pages/platform/kubernetes-k8s/getting-source-ip-behind-loadbalancer/guide.en-sg.md

 ## What if I want to use another Ingress Controller

 The precedent method should work in a similar way for any Ingress Controller.
-We will soon update this tutorial with more detailed information on other Ingress Controllers, specifically Traefik
+We will soon update this tutorial with more detailed information on other Ingress Controllers, specifically Traefik.